-Update: The GEF-NGO Network Two Year Operational Action Plan (2008 - 2010) can be viewed here.
+Update: The GEF-CSO Network Two Year Operational Action Plan (2008 - 2010) can be viewed here.

-This webpage is abstracted from the document "THE GLOBAL ENVIRONMENT FACILITY GEF NGO NETWORK - STRATEGIC PLAN OVERVIEW", Prepared by The GEF NGO Network, Central and Regional Focal Points, August 2008, Washington, DC
+This webpage is abstracted from the document "THE GLOBAL ENVIRONMENT FACILITY GEF-CSO NETWORK - STRATEGIC PLAN OVERVIEW", Prepared by The GEF-CSO Network, Central and Regional Focal Points, August 2008, Washington, DC

 This plan adopts a strategic approach that is aligned and congruent to the strategic intentions of the GEF and demonstrates the value that the GEF Network will add to the GEF and international civil society.
 This overall strategic process agenda also includes a comprehensive operational plan with clear delineation of activities, responsibilities, initiatives, performance measures and indicators to operationalize the broad strategy focus areas over the period of four years.
 The rationale for this plan is as follows:

-The context for the articulation of this plan is the GEF NGO Network Vision and Mission statements which are respectively:
+The context for the articulation of this plan is the GEF-CSO Network Vision and Mission statements which are respectively:

 “A dynamic civil society influencing policies and actions at all levels to safeguard the global

 The civil society impact is critical with the emphasis on empowerment of endogenous and local communities in defense of their rights over natural resources and valuing their endogenous knowledge